AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Marker.md

 ##Type and Size

+There are two settings available only for the Marker annotation: type and size.
+In addition, you can configure the offset.

-In AnyChart, there are 22 types of markers you can choose from.
-By default, a Marker annotation looks like a down arrow.
-To pick another type, use the {api:anychart.core.annotations.Marker#color}color(){api}
+By default, the Marker looks like a down arrow.
+To set another type, use the {api:anychart.core.annotations.Marker#markerType}markerType(){api} method and one of the {api:anychart.enums.MarkerTypes}Marker Types enums{api}.
+In AnyChart, you can choose from 22 types of markers.

-In the following sample, there are two Marker annotations with the size and offset configured (by using an object in the first case and methods in the second).
-The first annotation is of the default type (down arrow), and the type of the second one is set to up arrow:
+To configure the size and offset (by X and Y), use the {api:anychart.core.annotations.Marker#size}size(){api}, {api:anychart.core.annotations.Marker#offsetX}offsetX(){api}, and {api:anychart.core.annotations.Marker#offsetY}offsetY(){api} methods.

+The first annotation in the following sample is of the default type (down arrow), and the type of the second one is set to up arrow.
+The type, as well as size and offset are configured by using an object in the first case and methods in the second.

 ```
 // create the first Marker annotation and configure its size and offset
 marker1 = controller.marker({
-    xAnchor: "2006-07-30",
+    xAnchor: "2008-07-13",
-    valueAnchor: 17.24,
+    valueAnchor: 21.66,
-    size: 40,
+    size: 30,
     offsetY: 10
 });